MasonPrather/Portfolio/README.md

 ## Education
 - I am currently in my final semesters at KSU for my B.S. in Computer Game Design & Development, studying XR and FPS development.
+- I am slated to begin my Masters of Science in Software Engineering in Fall 2024.

 ## Collaboration
 - I’m looking to collaborate on any volunteer projects or upcoming indie games.